victorpengmx/tp/docs/UserGuide.md

 - `INDEX` is the index of the company in the displayed company list that you want to edit.
 It must be a positive integer within the company.
 - `r/NOTE` is the note you want to add to the company.

+Note:
-Note: This command deletes the existing note if it is inputted without the `r/` placeholder.
+- This command deletes the existing note if it is inputted without the `r/` placeholder.
+- If the `r/` placeholder is specified twice, the note following the second placeholder will be used.

 **Example:**